-My favorite rum is Bacardi Superior, also known as Bacardi Silver in this mojito recipe.
+My favorite rum is Bacardi Superior, also known as Bacardi Silver.
 It’s a white rum that’s high quality and easy to find.

 How do you Make a Mojito?

-Next, add 2 ounces of white rum which is the larger end of a cocktail jigger and use a cocktail spoon to stir everything together and make sure the honey is fully dissolved in the lime juice and rum.
+- Add 2 ounces of white rum, which is the larger end of a cocktail jigger and use a cocktail spoon to stir everything together and make sure the honey is fully dissolved in the lime juice and rum.

 More Cocktail Recipes to Enjoy

 - Irish Coffee

 - 1 tsp honey